afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w3-notes.md

 **Recall: Mission Planning.**

-The objective of the autonomous driving mission is to find the optimal path for the eagle vehicle from its current position to a given destination by navigating the road network while abstracting away the lower-level details like the rules of the road and other agents present in the driving scenario.
+The objective of the autonomous driving mission is to find the optimal path for the ego vehicle from its current position to a given destination by navigating the road network while abstracting away the lower-level details like the rules of the road and other agents present in the driving scenario.

 <img src="./resources/w3/img/l1-motion-planning0.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">